ministryofjustice/staff-device-docker-base-images/README.md

+⚠️ Images are now pulled from DockerHub as per this github [issue](https://github.com/ministryofjustice/cloud-operations/issues/96)

 # Staff Device Docker Base Image

 Repo for base images used across multiple services.
 Created as the solution to dockerhub rate limts as suggested by [AWS](https://aws.amazon.com/blogs/containers/advice-for-customers-dealing-with-docker-hub-rate-limits-and-a-coming-soon-announcement/).